On this page, you will find answers to frequently asked questions. Click on the relevant topic to go directly to FAQ section.

 Read more in the Remuneration Report here.

-The Carlsberg Foundation currently has two representatives in the Supervisory Board.
+The Carlsberg Foundation has two representatives in the Supervisory Board.
 A representative from the Carlsberg Foundation holds the position of Deputy Chair.
 Read more about corporate governance here.

 This is required by Danish law.